TruFund Receives $1M Grow With Google Small Business Fund Loan, $150K Google.org Grant To Help Small Businesses Recover From COVID-19

 Mar 08, 2021, 10:00 ET

-NEW ORLEANS, March 8, 2021 /PRNewswire/ -- TruFund Financial Services, Inc. has received a $1M Grow with Google Small Business Fund loan and a $150K Google.org-funded grant from Opportunity Finance Network (OFN), a leading network for Community Development Financial Institutions (CDFIs).
-The loan fund and grant will support TruFund Financial's lending services to minority- and women-owned small businesses in Louisiana.
+NEW YORK, March 8, 2021 /PRNewswire/ -- TruFund Financial Services, Inc. has received a $1M Grow with Google Small Business Fund loan and a $150K Google.org-funded grant from Opportunity Finance Network (OFN), a leading network for Community Development Financial Institutions (CDFIs).
+The loan fund and grant will support TruFund Financial's lending services to minority- and women-owned small businesses.

 TruFund Financial Services, Inc. is a 501(C)3 certified Community Development Financial Institution (CDFI) headquartered in New York City with field offices in Alabama, Louisiana, and Texas.
 TruFund's mission is to promote and foster economic development within underserved communities and among disadvantaged populations by providing affordable loan capital to small businesses and nonprofit organizations who have difficulty accessing capital from banks or other conventional lenders.

-TruFund operates in all areas of Louisiana and specializes in providing affordable lending options, professional services, and business development training to construction companies, nonprofit organizations, and small businesses throughout the state.
+Over the past 15 years, TruFund has been instrumental in strengthening low- and moderate-income communities and their minority- and women-owned small businesses.
 As of Jan.
-31, 2021, TruFund has awarded over $32 million in small business loans and provided technical support to hundreds of minority- and women-owned small businesses in the state, including small businesses located in Baton Rouge, Louisiana.
+31, 2021, TruFund has approved approximately $168 million in small business loans to over 2,000 small businesses.
+It has helped create and retain more than 12,000 jobs and provided $97.1 million to the Minority- and Women-Owned Business Enterprise Program (MWBE).
+TruFund has also provided technical support to thousands of minority- and women-owned small businesses throughout its market and the nation, including small businesses in New York City.

-"When my husband and I decided to open our business 15 years ago, we weren't sure where to start, but TruFund Financial supplied us with all the tools and collateral we needed to establish a profitable and sustainable business," said Evelyn Braud, co-owner of G.E.N.T.S' Enterprises, LLC.
-"TruFund opened the door to funding that wasn't available to us from traditional financial institutions.
-We also received business management training that helped us develop a solid business plan and prepared us for successful operation.
-If I meet anyone who needs funding or resources for their business, I always recommend that they call TruFund."
+"Being a young business in a field that not many people understand, I knew it would be difficult to get a loan from a bank and pay their interest rates," said Eliza Blank, founder of The Sill, a business supported through TruFund's loan services.
+"I wanted to partner with an organization that would be more manageable and tailored to small businesses.
+A partnership with TruFund was actually meaningful and not just a faceless relationship with a large bank."

-Funding received through the Google Small Business Loan Fund and Google.org grant will help TruFund continue expanding its reach and community impact in Louisiana, particularly in the low- and moderate-income communities that need it most.
-Google's support will also further TruFund's ability to serve critical COVID-19 pandemic relief resources and funding to Louisiana entrepreneurs.
+Funding received through the Google Small Business Loan Fund and Google.org grant will help TruFund continue expanding its reach and community impact throughout its footprint, particularly in the low- and moderate-income communities that need it most.
+Google's support will also further TruFund's ability to serve critical COVID-19 pandemic relief resources and funding to small business entrepreneurs.

 "The economic uncertainty sparked by the COVID-19 pandemic has highlighted the need for increased capital to minority- and women-owned small businesses," said Kim Carter Evans, TruFund's Vice President, Director of Corporate Communications and Managing Director - Southeast.
 "This partnership with Google will help us serve a greater number of small businesses who are desperately seeking capital to sustain their operations and continue serving their communities."